The Benefits of Having a Healthy Relationship with Chocolate

 - For some people, chocolate can trigger acid reflux or migraines.

-In the end, Vizthum says, having a chocolate treat shouldn’t be fraught with stress or guilt, whether it is antioxidant-rich dark chocolate or white chocolate, which has very little nutritional benefit.
+In the end, indulging in an occasional chocolate treat shouldn’t be fraught with stress or guilt, whether it is antioxidant-rich dark chocolate or white chocolate, which has very little nutritional benefit.
 As in most healthy relationships, the key is to maintain a positive and balanced outlook.